necusjz/p/_posts/Bitwise-XOR.md

 ```python
 def find_missing_number(nums):
     n = len(nums) + 1

     # x1 represents XOR of all values from 1 to n
     x1 = 0
     for num in range(1, n + 1):
         x1 = x1 ^ num

     # x2 represents XOR of all values in array
     x2 = 0
     for num in nums:
         x2 = x2 ^ num

     # missing number is the XOR of x1 and x2
     return x1 ^ x2
 ```

 **Time & Space Complexity**: The time complexity of the above algorithm is O(n) and the space complexity is O(1).
-The time and space complexities are the same as that of the previous solution but, in this algorithm, we will not have any integer overflow problem.
+The time and space complexities are the same as that of the previous solution, but, in this algorithm, we will not have any integer overflow problem.

 Following are some important properties of XOR to remember:
 - Taking XOR of a number with itself returns 0, e.g.,